Quabbin Quills

 Initial Research

-I performed a cognitive walkthrough and navigation test of Quabbin Quills current website.
+I performed a cognitive walkthrough and navigation test of Quabbin Quills (QQ) current website.
 Some primary issues arose that cause usability concerns:

 Quabbin Quills' current website